microsoft/fluentui/packages/react-tooltip/Spec.md

 - Visibility

   - There is only ever one tooltip visible at once.
-  - The tooltip shows 250ms (by default) after the trigger element receives either mouse/pointer hover or keyboard focus.
+  - The tooltip shows 250ms (by default) after the trigger element receives either mouse/pointer hover or keyboard focus, with the following exceptions:
-    - _Exception_: if another tooltip is currently visible, the new tooltip will immediately replace the old one without any delay.
+    - If another tooltip is currently visible, the new tooltip will immediately replace the old one without any delay.
-    - _Exception_: if `onlyIfTruncated` is true, then the tooltip will only show if the target element's content is overflowing.
+    - If `onlyIfTruncated` is true, then the tooltip will only show if the target element's content is overflowing.
-  - The tooltip hides 250ms (by default) after both the trigger element AND tooltip itself lose mouse/pointer hover or keyboard focus (or immediately if another tooltip is shown).
+  - The tooltip hides 250ms (by default) after the trigger element loses focus, with the following exceptions:
+    - The tooltip will not hide if the pointer is hovering on the tooltip itself
+    - If the tooltip was triggered by getting focus, then moving the mouse out of the element won't hide it (it'll hide when the element loses focus, or another tooltip is triggered).
   - The tooltip hides immediately when the user presses Esc.

 - Placement

-  - The tooltip is placed relative to its target element, based on the `placement` property.
+  - The tooltip is placed relative to its target element, based on the `position` and `align` properties.
-  - The placement will likely be handled by the PopperJS open source package.
-The discussion about using Popper is in [RFC: Integrate Popper into Fluent #17209](https://github.com/microsoft/fluentui/pull/17209)
+  - The placement is handled by the react-positioning package, which uses PopperJS.

 - Focus

   - Content within the tooltip is not focusable, and can't be interacted with directly by keyboard or mouse.

 - Screen readers

   - The tooltip is connected to the trigger element using `aria-describedby`, which should result in the screen reader reading the tooltip when shown.

 # Accessibility